shortstheory/shortstheory.github.io/_posts/2020-10-29-apstreamline-v2.md

 To add specific your own camera, follow these steps!

 1) Figure out the optimized GStreamer pipeline used for your camera.
 You can usually find this in the Linux documentation for your camera or online developer forums.
 There are differences for each camera but there is a generic template for most GStreamer pipelines: `SRC !
 CAPSFILTER !
 ENCODER !
 SINK`.
 There might be more elements or additional capsfilters depending on each camera.
-In case you aren't sure what to do, feel free to drop a [GitHub issue](https://github.com/shortstheory/APStreamline/issues) to ask!
+In case you aren\'t sure what to do, feel free to drop a [GitHub issue](https://github.com/shortstheory/APStreamline/issues) to ask!

 2) Create a configuration file for your camera.
 There are examples in the `config/` folder.
 The element names must match those in the examples for APStreamline to set references to the GStreamer elements correctly.